 After equalization correction, the radiances of the sound rows are unchanged while the radiances of the flawed rows are increased.
 Therefore, the hysteresis effect highlighted in Sect.
-4.2.2 and seen in Fig. 7 is still present, but it is now of similar amplitude for the sound and the flawed rows.
+4.2.2 and seen in Fig. 6 is still present, but it is now of similar amplitude for the sound and the flawed rows.
 Unfortunately, no evidence of systematic calibration biases that would explain this hysteresis effect could be derived from the analysis of the pre-Level 1b data or from the available IIR instrumental data.
 Therefore, the correction of the systematic calibration biases had to rely on an empirical approach with the goal to reduce the hysteresis effect seen in the IIR-MODIS BTDs.

-As noted earlier, before the equalization correction (Fig. 7), the hysteresis effect is the smallest for the flawed rows of IIR1 (top).
-As seen in Fig. 8 (top, left), $X{BB}(i)$ -offset{BB} of the flawed rows in IIR1 before equalization correction (dashed green) between cycle #51 and cycle #85 increases much more rapidly with IIR cycle number (or time) than for the sound rows.
-This larger increase of $X{BB}(i)$ -offset{BB} translates into a larger increase of the gain and into a smaller increase of the brightness temperatures, leading to a smaller amplitude of the hysteresis effect for instance around 40° N, which corresponds to cycle #42 in the ascending daytime orbits and to cycle #82 in the nighttime descending orbits (Fig. 2).
-After equalization correction, $X{BB}(i)$ -offset{BB} increases quasi-linearly with time between cycles #51 and #85 for all the rows, but based on the above observations, which could be repeated for other months, it appears that the slope should be steeper.
-We chose to correct the slope by using the mean increase of $X{BB}(i)$ -offset{BB} of the flawed rows before equalization correction as a guide.
+As noted earlier, before the equalization correction (Fig. 6), the hysteresis effect is the smallest for the flawed rows of IIR1 (top).
+As seen in Fig. 7 (top, left), $X{BB}(i)$ -offsetBB of the flawed rows in IIR1 before equalization correction (dashed green) between cycle #51 and cycle #85 increases much more rapidly with IIR cycle number (or time) than for the sound rows.
+This larger increase of XBB(i)-offsetBB translates into a larger increase of the gain and into a smaller increase of the brightness temperatures, leading to a smaller amplitude of the hysteresis effect for instance around 40° N, which corresponds to cycle #42 in the ascending daytime orbits and to cycle #82 in the nighttime descending orbits (Fig. 3).
+After equalization correction, XBB(i)-offsetBB increases quasi-linearly with time between cycles #51 and #85 for all the rows, but based on the above observations, which could be repeated for other months, it appears that the slope should be steeper.
+We chose to correct the slope by using the mean increase of XBB(i)-offsetBB of the flawed rows before equalization correction as a guide.
 Using this approach, the resulting gain in IIR1 was increased quasi-linearly by about 1 between cycles #51 and #85.
 A satisfactory correction for the three channels was obtained by applying the same gain changes to IIR2 and IIR3.
-The resulting gains $G_2(i,c)$ in channels IIR1, IIR2, and IIR3 are shown in Fig. 9 for the month of June 2012.
+The resulting gains G2(i,c) in channels IIR1, IIR2, and IIR3 are shown in Fig. 8 for the month of June 2012.
 The gains are augmented by the same absolute value for the three IIR channels, so that the relative change differs from one channel to the other.
-The fact that the corrected gains between cycles #51 and #85 are found to be larger and to increase more rapidly than the gains derived after equalization correction (see Fig. 8) suggests that they correct for the presence of an additional parasitic contribution to the digital counts in the Earth view images (see Eq.
-(1)).
-This additional contribution represents about 1% of the digital counts in the worst case at cycle #85 in IIR2.
-Because the increase is the same in absolute value for the three channels, this parasitic contribution is likely independent of the filters' optical transmission.
-As far as the blackbody images are concerned, this parasitic contribution is not seen in the sound rows, and some parasitic contribution seems to be present for the flawed rows, especially in IIR1.
+The fact that the corrected gains are found to increase more rapidly between cycles #51 and #85 than the gains derived after equalization correction (see Fig. 7) suggests the presence of an additional parasitic contribution to the digital counts in the Earth view images.
+Because the increase is the same in absolute value for the three channels, this parasitic contribution is likely independent of the filters'